-A new University of Michigan study claims that women initiate divorce more than twice as much than men.
+A University of Michigan study claims that women initiate divorce almost twice as much than men.

 Research completed by Dr. Kira Birditt of the U-M Institute for Social Research followed 355 different couples across 16 years monitoring marital tensions between each couple.
 The results showed that while a husband’s tension could grow quickly, what would end up resulting in divorce was tension experienced by the wife.
 Her data was collected as part of the “The Early Years of Marriage Project,” which is the longest running longitudinal study of marriage and divorce.

 Published in The Journal of Developmental Psychology, researchers began this study back in 1986, with couples being interviewed early on in their marriage at four and nine months, and then at year two, four, seven, and finally 16 years of marriage.

 Over time, wives reported high levels of marital tension, while husbands reported lower levels of such feelings as their relationship progressed.
 During their interviews, subjects were asked questions regarding irritation and resentment and how often they would experience feelings of tension after fighting or arguing with their spouse.

 Women also reported high levels of tension upon entering the marriage, whereas men reported lower levels early on, with tension growing slowly over time.

 “The association with divorce was greater if men reported low levels of tension when women reported a higher accumulation of tension,” says Birditt.

 “It could reflect a lack of investment in the relationship on the husband’s part, they might believe it’s unnecessary to change or adjust their behavior.”